Spousal Lifetime Access Trusts (SLATs): FAQs – 2022 Update

 Does the SLAT pay its own income taxes?

-Typically not.
-It is more common for a SLAT to be created as a grantor trust for income tax purposes, which means that the grantor pays income taxes on behalf of the trust.
+Typically, no. It is more common for a SLAT to be created as a grantor trust for income tax purposes, which means that the grantor pays income taxes on behalf of the trust.
 A SLAT is a separate legal entity for ownership purposes, but it is ignored for income tax purposes.
 So even though the SLAT’s assets are excluded from your taxable estate, the SLAT’s income and deductions are reported on your personal income tax return and you pay the income taxes on the SLAT’s income.
-Paying the tax on the SLAT’s income each year allows you to further reduce your taxable estate without gift tax consequences, while allowing the SLAT to grow income tax free over time.
+Paying the tax on the SLAT’s income each year allows you to further reduce your taxable estate without gift tax consequences, while allowing the SLAT to grow income tax free while you are living.

 Wealthspire Advisors LLC is a registered investment adviser and subsidiary company of NFP Corp.